 Courts are not designed to quickly assess and respond to such needs.
 But when faced with limited options to help safeguard a young person who may be “acting out,” detention and out-of-home placement may be used as a default, exacerbating youths’ circumstances and increasing the risk of future delinquent behavior.

 Instead, status offenses are best resolved with community-based and family-focused responses.
-In 2013, Vera joined the Models for Change Resource Center Partnership, which aimed to advance juvenile justice systems reform nationwide by providing state and local leaders, practitioners, and policymakers with technical assistance, training, and tools developed through the MacArthur Foundation’s Models For Change Initiative.
+In 2013, Vera joined the Models for Change Resource Center Partnership, which aimed to advance juvenile justice system reform nationwide by providing state and local leaders, practitioners, and policymakers with technical assistance, training, and tools developed through the MacArthur Foundation’s Models For Change Initiative.
 As part of the partnership, Vera developed the Status Offense Reform Center to educate the field about the need for a community-based approach to status offenses and share resources and information for implementing tangible and sustainable change on the ground.

 To provide status offending youth with community-based and family-focused alternatives to court and juvenile justice system involvement.

 Expand the field’s knowledge base around different ways of handling status offenses in the community, both from a program and policy perspective.